 The sad truth is, probably not.
 David Payette says that as an Apple tech with experience working with hundreds of iPhones, when a power button gets stuck, it’s often stuck for good.
 You can try using compressed air or an antistatic brush to remove debris, but it’s usually a lost cause.
 When the tiny spring inside the power button breaks, there’s not much you can do to fix it.

 Repair Options For Your iPhone

 If your iPhone is still under warranty, the Apple Store may cover the cost of the repair.
-You can check your iPhone’s warranty status by going to checkcoverage.apple.com.
+You can visit Apple’s website to check your iPhone’s warranty status by going to.
 If you decide to go to your local Apple Store, we recommend that you schedule an appointment first, just to make sure that someone will be able to help you out as soon as you arrive.

-If you’d like to repair your iPhone today, then CellSavers may be the best option for you.
-CellSavers is a third-party repair service that sends a certified technician to your home or place of work to fix your iPhone.
-CellSavers repairs can be completed within an hour and are protected by a lifetime warranty.
+If you’d like to repair your iPhone today, then Puls may be the best option for you.
+Puls is a third-party repair service that sends a certified technician to your home or place of work to fix your iPhone.
+Puls repairs can be completed within an hour and are protected by a lifetime warranty.

 iPhone Power Button: Fixed!

 A broken iPhone power button is always an inconvenience, but now you know what to do when it happens.
 We hope you’ll share this article on social media, or leave us a comment down below if you have any other questions about your iPhone.
 Thanks for reading this article, and remember to always Payette Forward.